Generic Name and Formulations:

 Permanently discontinue if interstitial lung disease (ILD)/pneumonitis is confirmed; QTc interval prolongation with signs/symptoms of life-threatening arrhythmia; symptomatic CHF; or if no improvement within 3 weeks.
 Withhold dose if worsening respiratory symptoms indicative of ILD occur; if QTc interval >500msec on ≥2 separate ECGs; or adverse reactions of Grade ≥3 severity.
 Monitor ECGs and electrolytes periodically in patients with congenital long QTc syndrome, CHF, electrolyte abnormalities, or those who are taking drugs known to prolong the QTc interval.
 Conduct cardiac monitoring (including LVEF at baseline and during treatment) in patients with cardiac risk factors; assess LVEF if relevant cardiac signs/symptoms occur.
 Evaluate if signs/symptoms of keratitis occur.
 ESRD.
 Severe hepatic impairment.
 Embryo-fetal toxicity.
 Use effective contraception during and for 6 weeks (females) or 4 months (males) after final dose.
 Pregnancy; verify status before initiation.
 Nursing mothers: not recommended (during and for 2 weeks after final dose).

 Antagonized by strong CYP3A inducers (eg, rifampin); avoid; if use is unavoidable, increase Tagrisso dose (see Adults).
-Potentiates BCRP substrates (eg, rosuvastatin); monitor closely for related toxicity.
+Potentiates BCRP (eg, rosuvastatin) or P-gp (eg, fexofenadine) substrates; monitor closely for related toxicity.
 Avoid concomitant QT-prolonging drugs.

 Diarrhea, rash, dry skin, nail toxicity, stomatitis, fatigue, decreased appetite, lab abnormalities; possibly infertility.